Click below for historic information about the Terrible Two

 - Participants are required to follow California Vehicle Code (CVC) regulations.

 - A few seconds off your time does not justify the risk of an accident or the loss of our good public relations within this community.
-With 250 or more riders in a mass start, it is essential that all participants exercise restraint and simple common sense, especially in the first few miles, while the field is still bunched up.
+It is essential that all participants exercise restraint and simple common sense, especially in the first few miles, while the field is still bunched up.

 SRCC Event Cancellation Policy